,

 • Non-uniform days

-The work of Jigsaw PHSE, which has mapped out the values across the curriculum, gives opportunities to the children to enter into a community of enquiry and shared dialogue with both adults and their peers so that they think deeply- critically, caringly, creatively and collaboratively about their own experiences and can compare them to others in order to build their own set of personal values.
+Our PSHE curriculum, Jigsaw, gives opportunities to the children to enter into a community of enquiry and shared dialogue with both adults and their peers so that they think deeply- critically, caringly, creatively and collaboratively about their own experiences and can compare them to others in order to build their own set of personal values.

 By the time pupils leave the school they will be able to discuss ethical values, Human Rights and Equality issues.
 We expect children to have a rational and reasonable basis for their opinions and the capacity to defend and promote an individual opinion and to respect the opinions of others.
 We expect all pupils to show a commitment to the ideals of justice and fairness.